An important note

 Contact lenses provide a method of vision correction that’s preferred by many for their comfort and convenience.
-In fact, about
+In fact, the Centers for Disease Control and Prevention (CDC) says that about

 There are many types of lenses and brands available, with advantages and disadvantages to each type.
 Read on to learn about the contacts offered by Hubble.

-Hubble sells their brand of daily contact lenses online and directly to consumers.
-Their business is based on a subscription service and costs $36 a month.
+Hubble sells their own brand of daily contact lenses online, directly to consumers.
+Their business is based on a subscription service, which costs $39 per month plus $3 shipping.

-The company has been criticized over the last few years on product quality.
+According to the American Optometric Association (AOA), the company has been criticized over the last few years for their product quality, prescription verification process, and customer service.

-Hubble’s contact lenses are made by St. Shine Optical, a Food and Drug Administration (FDA)-approved manufacturer of contact lenses.
+Hubble contact lenses are made by St. Shine Optical, a manufacturer of contact lenses approved by the Food and Drug Administration (FDA).

-The lenses are made with a hydrogel material called high-grade methafilcon A, and their daily contacts, or dailies, offer 55 percent water content, UV protection, and a thin edge.
+Their daily disposable contact lenses are made with a high grade hydrogel material called methafilcon A, offering 55 percent water content, ultraviolet (UV) protection, and a thin edge.

 Hubble offers contacts ranging from +6.00 to -12.00, with a base curve of 8.6 millimeters (mm) and a diameter of 14.2 mm, which is only suitable for some contact lens wearers.

-Hubble is based on a monthly subscription model.
-For $36 a month, you’ll get 60 contact lenses.
+Hubble contacts are purchased as a monthly subscription.
+For $39 per month, you’ll get 60 contact lenses.
 Shipping and handling costs $3 extra.

-Hubble reels you in with a pretty sweet deal: With your first shipment, you’ll get 30 contact lenses for $1.
+Hubble reels you in with a pretty sweet deal: With your first shipment, you’ll get 30 contacts (15 pairs) for $1.

-Your card will be charged each time your lenses are shipped, but it’s possible to cancel your subscription via phone or email.
-Hubble doesn’t take insurance, but the receipt can be used to apply for reimbursement through your insurance provider.
+They’ll charge your card each time your lenses are shipped, but it’s possible to cancel your subscription via phone or email.
+Hubble doesn’t take insurance, but you can use the receipt to apply for reimbursement through your insurance provider.

-If you don’t have your physical prescription handy, you can indicate your power for each eye and select your doctor from the database so that Hubble can reach out to them on your behalf.
+If you don’t have your physical prescription handy, you can indicate your power for each eye and select your doctor from a database, so that Hubble can reach out to them on your behalf.

 After you set up your subscription, you can change the frequency of your shipments.